 When a slight smell of gas is detected:

 • Ensure that there are no flames or sparks.
 Never light matches or cigarettes if you can smell gas.

-• Do not operate electrical appliances, light switches or gas appliances.
+• Do not operate electrical appliances, light switches, gas appliances or mobile phones.

 • Turn off all gas appliances.
 Check that all pilot lights are off on all gas appliances.